UFund-Me/Qbot/README.md

 If you like the project, you can become a sponsor at [Open Collective](https://opencollective.com/qbot) or use [GitHub Sponsors](https://github.com/sponsors/Charmve).

-## Thank you for supporting Excalidraw
+<b>Thank you for supporting Qbot!</b>

 <a href="https://opencollective.com/qbot" target="_blank"><img src="https://opencollective.com/Qbot/tiers/sponsors.svg?avatarHeight=120" alt="Sponsor"></a>
 <a href="https://opencollective.com/qbot#category-CONTRIBUTE" target="_blank"><img src="https://opencollective.com/qbot/tiers/backers.svg?avatarHeight=32"/></a>

-Last but not least, we're thankful to these open-source repo for sharing their services for free:
+<b>Last but not least, we're thankful to these open-source repo for sharing their services for free:</b>

 基于Backtrader、vnpy、qlib、tushare、backtest、easyquant等开源项目，感谢开发者。